Insert suggestions into code

 1. Go to the SQL Complete menu > Options > Suggestions

 In the same window, you can set the local cache to be refreshed automatically for a specified period (e.g. every 3 minutes).
-You can also enable the Detect changes on a server before refreshing local cache option, if necessary.
+You can also turn on the Detect changes on a server before refreshing local cache option, if necessary.

 Refresh suggestions